-3.5.2.5 Science and Engineering Promotion Committee
+3.5.2.4 Science and Engineering Promotion Committee

-The Science and Engineering Promotion Committee consists of faculty members from the College of Science and Engineering assigned by the college dean for a term of one year and one faculty member from outside the College of Science and Engineering chosen by the committee.
+The Science and Engineering Promotion Committee consists of faculty members from the College of Science and Engineering assigned by the college dean for a term of two years and one faculty member from outside the College of Science and Engineering chosen by the committee.
 The Dean of the College of Science and Engineering assigns the chair of the committee, who must be a full-professor.
 The Science and Engineering Promotion Committee manages the following responsibilities.

-- 1. Coordinates the process of promotion in rank, including working with the college dean in evaluating classroom performance of applicants - 2.
-Evaluates and recommends for promotion with appropriate rationale to the college dean - 3.
-Promotes standards of excellence in faculty instruction
+1. Coordinates the process of promotion in rank, including working with the Teaching Excellence Office in evaluating applicants

+- 2. Evaluates and recommends faculty members for promotion with appropriate rationale to the college dean - 3.
+Promotes teaching excellence in faculty instruction

-3.5.2.6 Science and Engineering Grievance Committee
+3.5.2.5 Science and Engineering Grievance Committee

 The Science and Engineering Grievance Committee consists of faculty members from the College of Science and Engineering assigned by the college dean for a term of one year.
-The Dean of the

-College of Science and Engineering assigns the chair of the committee.
+The Dean of the College of Science and Engineering assigns the chair of the committee.
 The Science and Engineering Grievance Committee manages the following responsibilities.